mnit-rtmc/iris/docs/gate_arms.md

 be closing.
 After checking the verification cameras, the `CLOSING` state can be requested.

+If communication is lost to a gate arm for longer than the value of `gate_arm_alert_timeout_secs` [system attribute], its state will be set to `UNKNOWN`.

 ## Interlocks

-Great care must be taken to prevent traffic conflicts when operating gate arms.
+Care must be taken to prevent traffic conflicts when operating gate arms.
-Two types of _interlock_ are available for this purpose.
-An **open interlock** is a constraint which prevents the gate arm from being opened.
-Similarly, a **close interlock** prevents the gate arm from being closed.
+Two types of constraints are available for this purpose:
+- **Open interlock**: prevents the gate arm from opening
+- **Close interlock**: prevents the gate arm from closing

-When a gate arm is open, all other gate arms on the same roadway, but in any other direction will have an _open interlock_.
+**Opposing Directions**: When a gate arm is open, all other gate arms on the same roadway, but in any other direction will have an _open interlock_.

-### Prerequesites

-Each gate arm array can be assigned a _prerequisite_ array (on the same roadway and direction).
+**Prerequesites**: Each gate arm array can be assigned a _prerequisite_ array (on the same roadway and direction).
 This configuration prevents the gate arms from opening until the prerequisite has been opened, using an _open interlock_.
 Once an array and its prerequisite are both open, the prerequisite array will have a _close interlock_ until the other array is closed.

-### Conflicts

-An **open conflict** exists when an _open interlock_ constraint is broken.
+If a gate arm is in any state other than `CLOSED`, it is treated as **possibly open**, and interlock constraints will be checked.

-Similarly, a **close conflict** exists for _close interlock_ constraints.
-IRIS will not automatically try to resolve conflicts.
+If a constraint is broken, IRIS will not automatically try to resolve it.

-If a conflict is detected, an _alert_ email will be sent to the address in the `email_recipient_gate_arm` [system attribute].
+Instead, an _alert_ email will be sent to the address in the `email_recipient_gate_arm` [system attribute].

-If communication is lost to a gate arm, the state will be unknown.
-After an interval equal to the `gate_arm_alert_timeout_secs` [system attribute], it will be treated as **possibly open**, and interlock conflicts will be checked.

 ## Security